-Cow Path Theory also goes by many other names in design including Desire Path, Desire Line and many more animal related names.
-The question at the centers of this concept gathers around whether or not the tree is still in the path and how to straighten the path when the tree is gone.
+Cow Path Theory also goes by many other names in design and business including Desire Path, Desire Line and many more animal related names.
+The question at the center of this concept gathers around whether or not the tree (obstacle) is still in the path and how to straighten the path when the tree (obstacle) is gone.

 Cow Paths In Design Thinking

-Simply choosing to use a process to develop intentional change and heading off is a statement about the desire for change, intentional change as school improvement is a bit more effort.
+Simply deciding to choose a process for change management so that you may develop intentionally & anticipate obstacles coming and going is a statement about wanting long-standing and durable change.
 Intentional change is the evaluating of the path we are on, looking at each bend, turn, and the direction.
 This evaluating can be a major effort undertaken during Step 2, Collect Information during a self study performed not to understand the problem but to understand the causes of the problem.

 One such example that comes to my mind was a practice at a school I taught at where every teacher was asked to undertake an extensive checklist at the end of each school year to “check out” prior to the last day of school before summer break.
 The list included team leaders checking classrooms, debts being paid in the cafeteria, books returned to the library, keys, summer contact information checked with HR.
 This list must have included the need of each of 105 teachers to get 20 signatures each.
 This could easily have been 2000 signatures collected and submitted to one of three division leaders each year.
 But what problem did it solve?
 It turns out, the school had little problems with sending teachers off to summer no matter the item listed but some story seemed to survive of a few teachers one year long ago leaving for summer prior to finishing their duties.
 So after years of practice, the list shrank to five signatures the following year and then the list was totally gone the very next year.
 No problems happened with the new “no list” end to school and a large amount of time and energy was saved.
 It turns out that their teachers were generally trustworthy with their responsibilities, school ended successfully and that this cow path was straightened out happily.

-Questions to Consider When evaluating Cow Paths as part of your design process
+Questions to Consider When evaluating bends in your Cow Paths as part of your design process:

 - What problem does this solve?